 Processing the jumbled deluge of content on the typical Facebook feed can cause distraction, cognitive overload and intermittent alarm from its cack-handed delivery of serious news.
 But this formidable mental challenge is made tricky to escape.

 Social media’s commercial goal is to gain and hold our attention for long periods rather than efficiently inform, a role it is unable to perform.
 The Facebook feed is the crowning achievement of the sector, being the most effective technique ever for distracting nosy animals like us.

-We find it almost impossible to stop looking at it, just as we find it hard to resist looking though an open doorway as we pass.
-And which of us has not occasionally found ourselves deeply engrossed in the label of a detergent bottle?
+We find it almost impossible to stop looking at it, just as we find it hard to resist looking through an open doorway as we pass.

 Facebook’s master stroke was to pump-prime our feeds by making it the default to follow people at the same time as we add them.
 This means it is time-consuming and (superficially) socially awkward for us to reverse the compliment, so we tend not to bother.

 People even abandon Facebook as a way to avoid the dilemma, but jumping ship carries a cost because Facebook is a useful personal address book, directory and messaging service.
 The most targeted way to cure Facebook-feed overload is to disable the feed alone, not to desert the platform.

 Thankfully, it is possible to completely disable the Facebook feed and any ill-feeling for doing so is misplaced.
 Outside Facebookland it has long been accepted people should opt-in for updates rather opt out of them.
 Facebook should be no exception.

 It could take a while to readjust to a feed-free life, but Facebook is not nearly as much of a time-sponge without it.
 And unhooked from the feed you can also choose when to consume serious news, rather than leaving yourself open to unsettling updates from across the planet at any second.